Date: 2010 May 01

 01.48.00 Ending ceremonies

-For some mystic reason the extremely important song Pinallon samchŏlli is missing from the recording of this concert that Wangjaesan published in 2014, and on which this analysis is based on, though even the KCNA mentions it.
-Only in 2015.01.20 did Wangjaesan publish it separately here https://youtu.be/GuALGZ43FFg .
-This is even more strange because this appears to be the first performance of the song; one of the most beautiful melodies ever composed by An Jong-ho and performed often by the Unhasu Orchestra, including its performance in Paris in spring 2012.
-It is not known whether the song was composed especially for the UO; anyway nearly all versions extant in YouTube and Youku are by UO, excepting one that sounds like it was recorded by the Pochonbo Electronic Orchestra with the Moranbong Chorus in vocals, published by Uriminzokkiri in September 2010; https://youtu.be/OS7HzEjySMk .
+For some mystic reason the extremely important song Pinallon samchŏlli is missing from the recordings of this concert, though even the KCNA mentions it.
+It was available separately after 2015.01.20 for a while in YouTube, before being censored.
+This is even more strange because this concert appears to be the first performance of the song; one of the most beautiful melodies ever composed by An Jong-ho and performed later often by the Unhasu Orchestra, including its performance in Paris in spring 2012.
+It is not known whether the song was composed especially for the UO; anyway nearly all versions extant in YouTube and Youku are by UO, excepting one that sounds like it was recorded by the Pochonbo Electronic Orchestra with the Moranbong Chorus in vocals, published by Uriminzokkiri in September 2010; censored in 2017.

 비날론 삼천리 Pinallon samchŏlli 3000 li of vinalon ビナロン三千里

 Composition: An Jong-ho 안정호, lyrics: Yun Du-gun 윤두근, 2010

 In the 11 September 2010 UO concert this song was presented as a rearranged version with Jo Ok-ju (kayagum) & Nam Un-ha (sohegum) as soloists, which then became no doubt the most refined version of the song, performed in many concerts.